Flora

 Ficaria verna

 One vernacular name for this early-bloomer is "pilewort", named thus because the small fleshy roots of this plant resemble the affliction (haemorrhoids) and the plant was traditionally used to alleviate the symptoms of the malady.
-One common German name ("Scharbockskraut") relates back to the use of the vitamin-C rich leaves of the Lesser Celandine to treat scurvy.

 More Information